-Any student who, in the judgment of the Dean of Students or their designee, presents a clear and present danger to the health, safety, and/or welfare of themselves or other members of the College community; has violated any of the residential housing contract terms; and/or other College policies is subject to termination of their residential housing contract.
+Any student who, in the judgment of the Vice President of Student Affairs/Dean of Students or their designee, presents a clear and present danger to the health, safety, and/or welfare of themselves or other members of the College community; has violated any of the residential housing contract terms; and/or other College policies is subject to termination of their residential housing contract.
 Students who are dismissed will be required to vacate the residence halls within 48 hours of notification of dismissal.
 Refunds will be calculated on a case-by-case basis.